 Left – Radial Airshows founder member Andy is a current display pilot and keen warbird enthusiast.

-Nearly 20 years later Andy flew G-CORS the very same MkII Harvard that inspired his initial enthusiasm.
-Qualifying as a parachute drop pilot in 2002 Andy continued to build hours on the Cessna 206 and Gippsland GA8 Airvan at various drop zones around the UK.
+Nearly 20 years later, Andy flew G-CORS, the same MkII Harvard that inspired his initial enthusiasm.
+Qualifying as a parachute drop pilot in 2002, Andy continued to build hours on the Cessna 206 and Gippsland GA8 Airvan at various drop zones around the UK.

 Left – G-CORS MkII Harvard ex RAF Boscombe Down.

 In 2010 Andy took a 40-minute flight in a duel T9 Spitfire and was immediately hooked!
 In 2011 Andy achieved his tailwheel rating and purchased a D4 Auster.
-Accumulating a further 100 hours of tailwheel experience Andy became a co-owner of an MK4 Harvard G-BUKY and then later a co-owner of G-BJST which he had repainted as the “Wacky Wabbit” with the kind sponsorship of the lads at Fishburn Airfield now located at Eshott Airfield
+Accumulating a further 100 hours of tailwheel experience, Andy became a co-owner of an MK4 Harvard G-BUKY.
+Then a co-owner of G-BJST had repainted as the “Wacky Wabbit” with the lads’ kind sponsorship at Fishburn Airfield, now located at Eshott Airfield.

-Harvard Display Training – After 50 hours flying the Harvard Andy started training for his Display Authorisation (CAA DA) with the well-know display pilot and celebrity Brendan O’brian.
-From this point on almost all of Andys flying is dedicated to Display flying and practice.
-Andy was recently Sponsored By Sivrihisar General Aviation Center (S.U.S.H.M) in Turkey where he received more coaching this time from another extremely well-known display pilot Ali Ismet Ozturk, owner and operator of some of the most prestigious Warbirds and aircraft in the world.
-Thanks to the trust of Ali Ozturk Andy displayed at the largest airshow in Turkey with over 51,000 spectators over 2 days.
+Harvard Display Training – After 50 hours of flying, the Harvard Andy started training for his Display Authorisation (CAA DA) with the well-know display pilot and celebrity Brendan O’brian.
+From this point on, almost all of Andys flying is dedicated to Display flying and practice.
+Andy was recently Sponsored By Sivrihisar General Aviation Center (S.U.S.H.M) in Turkey, where he received more coaching, this time from another extremely well-known display pilot Ali Ismet Ozturk, owner and operator of some of the most prestigious Warbirds and aircraft in the world.
+Thanks to Ali Ozturk, Andy displayed at the largest airshow in Turkey with over 51,000 spectators over 2 days.
 5 displays completed and a beautiful formation with the DC3 “Turkish Delight” and the Romanian Yakkers

 NA64 YALE – This is another welcome addition to Andys display portfolio.
-One of the rarest trainers in existence “YALE NA 64 with only approximately 8 flying in the world.
+One of the rarest trainers in existence “YALE NA 64, with only approximately 8 flying in the world.
 This example is the only example outside of Canada and the USA flying today.
-The YALE isn’t aerobatic like the Harvard however it is challenging aircraft to fly with its most noticeable differences such as the 420 horsepower engine, variable pitch prop and its fixed landing gear.
+The YALE isn’t aerobatic like the Harvard; however, it is challenging aircraft to fly with its most noticeable differences such as the 420 horsepower engine, variable pitch prop and fixed landing gear.

 Please take a look at our other web site for experience flights and training